wsfreund/RingerCore/readme.md

 print(inspect.getdoc(npConstants))
 ```

-    This class is used by dependent packages to armonize numpy flags.
+    This class is used by dependent packages to harmonize numpy flags.
 Currently
     it can be used obtain armonization in the following information:
       - fortran/c representation;
         o dtype: retrieves floating point string used on numpy